If you suffer from severe hip pain, a hip replacement can help. Rush joint replacement surgeons are leaders in hip replacement surgery and research.

 Rush Excellence in Hip Replacement

-- Orthopedic excellence: U.S. News & World Report ranked Rush University Medical Center No. 5 in the nation and best in Illinois for orthopedics.
+- Orthopedic excellence: U.S. News & World Report ranked Rush University Medical Center No. 6 in the nation and best in Illinois for orthopedics.
+Rush Copley Medical Center was also recognized as high-performing for hip replacement.

 - Experienced joint replacement surgeons: When it comes to hip replacement, the experience of your surgeon can make a difference in how well you do after the procedure.
 Rush hip replacement surgeons are among the most experienced in the world, having performed tens of thousands of hip replacements over the past three decades.
 We're able to draw from that experience to customize your procedure and make sure you get the best possible results.